i-like-trains72/optifine-resourcepack-conversion/README.md

 That's it!
 You're done!

 # Making Optifine resourcepacks that add custom entity models/custom item textures/varied mob textures
-this section is currently under construction however MCPPPP works with VMT for now.
-Unfortunately, the dev of VMT is taking a break, and hence MCPPPP cannot work on VMT conversion.
+this section is currently under construction. however MCPPPP works with VMT for now.
+Unfortunately, the dev of VMT is taking a break, and hence MCPPPP cannot work on VMT conversion. gonna add VMT later.